BRMatt/phpnw11-making-your-views-stupid/notes.md

 All we have to do is create a new instance of the view model, pass the requested user to it, and then call render.
 Nice. simple. code.

+As you can see here, I'm creating a new Mustache object to which I pass my view object.
+Now this is obviously a bit cumbersome and I usually use a library called Kostache which keeps the Mustache invocation within the view class itself, so you can just do:

 Now imagine our template looks like this

 # Template Slide

-All we're doing here is echoing out the user's name and their favourite beers.
+All we're doing here is echoing out the user's name and looping over their favourite beers.

 I know it's terrible, but we can get away with it because we're developers - the designers can worry about making it pretty!